admarko/admarko.co/README.md

 - deal with the public folder (see what i can do about index.html)
 - move images outside of source (confirm this is ok to do in terms of build)
 - import formatter (isort for frontend)
-- bring all meta tags over
+- bring all meta tags over from admarko.xyz
 - netlify toml?? — go through rest of netlify docs: https://docs.netlify.com/configure-builds/file-based-configuration/#sample-file

 original site setup: https://buttercms.com/blog/cms-integration-how-to-add-a-blog-into-existing-site